kekele-star/fraud-detection/README.md

 6. **Testing**: Conduct thorough testing of the application to validate its performance and ensure reliable detection of fraudulent activities.
 7. **Deployment**: Once testing is complete, deploy the app into production environment and commence real-time monitoring for fraud detection.

-### Support and Documentation
-For assistance with installation, configuration, or any technical issues, refer to the documentation included with the app.
-Additionally, you can contact our support team for further assistance or inquiries.

-### License
-The Fraud Detection App is licensed under [insert license type].
-Please refer to the license file included with the application for details regarding the terms and conditions of use.

-### Disclaimer
-While the Fraud Detection App employs advanced techniques and algorithms to detect fraudulent activities, it is not foolproof and may not catch all instances of fraud.
-Users are advised to supplement the app with other security measures and practices to enhance fraud prevention efforts.
-The developers of the app are not liable for any losses or damages resulting from fraudulent activities that may occur despite the use of the app.